-The Lakhnawi Lamb Biryani originates from Lucknow—the heart of Awadhi cuisine—that had Mughal influences.
+The Laknawi (Awadhi) chicken biryani in London originates from Lucknow, the heart of Awadhi cuisine, which had Mughal influences.
 The biryani preparation is an art form in itself, perfected by the Nawabs (royals) of Lucknow in North India.
 These Nawabs were known for their refined tastes and love for rich, flavorful dishes.

 What makes Lakhnawi Lamb Biryani truly special is the balance of delicate spices and the slow-cooking technique.
 The lamb, which is marinated for hours, becomes so tender that it falls apart with the slightest touch.
-The rice is cooked separately and infused with saffron and kewra water, which lends it an unmatched fragrance.
-The use of rose water and the slow cooking process gives the biryani a unique, mellow aroma that sets it apart from other biryanis.
-It’s a dish that reflects the royal heritage of Lucknow—for an experience that delights the senses.
+The rice is cooked separately and infused with saffron and kewra water, creating Aromatic spiced rice with saffron and kewra that defines its character and reflects the finesse seen in Fragrant long-grain basmati rice dishes.
+Often presented as Biryani served with mirchi ka salan and raita, the dish completes the royal experience.
+The use of rose water and the slow cooking process give the biryani a unique, mellow aroma that sets it apart from other biryanis.
+It’s a dish that reflects the royal heritage of Lucknow—for an experience that delights the senses and continues to define Lucknowi (Awadhi) chicken biryani on London menus alongside the Best biryani in London selections.

 The lamb is marinated in a mix of yoghurt, saffron, and spices, then slow-cooked to perfection.